Earl of Munster

-Earl of Munster was a title created twice, once in the Peerage of Ireland and once in the Peerage of the United Kingdom.
+Earl of Munster is a title that was created twice, once in the Peerage of Ireland and once in the Peerage of the United Kingdom.
 The first creation came in 1789 in favour of Prince William, the third son of King George III.
 He was made Duke of Clarence and St Andrews at the same time.
 When William succeeded to the throne as King William IV in 1830 the titles merged with the crown.